-Frankly, this "See no evil, Hear no evil" foolishness never serves anyone well.
-Sometimes you have to get your fingernails a little dirty and come down off of that Ivory tower where everything and everybody is supposedly fair and reasonable.
+Frankly, this "See no evil, Hear no evil" foolishness does not never serves anybody well.
+Sometimes you have to get your fingernails a little dirty and come down off of that Ivory Tower where everything and everybody is supposedly fair and reasonable.
 You would be better off allowing yourself to experience the sweat and tears of a real game with real rules and distinct parameters.
 Consequently, whether you come out the “victor” by having formed a meaningful relationship, or not, you will ultimately feel a certain thrill and even thankfulness for having had the opportunity to play well, thereby having gained valuable experience and greater confidence for the next go at a relationship.
 Furthermore, having become better at understanding the strategy of dating, you will have gained the skill to quite possibly accomplish your goal of finding love in the future.
-In other words, you are still a winner in the game of love!
+In other words, you are still a winner in the game of love.

 Well, the rules are pretty much anything you want them to be.
 The rules have to do with your personal needs and values.
-Know what they are, have some flexibility, but do not change your values for the sake of his convenience.
-Ever.
+Know what they are; have some flexibility, but do not change your values for the sake of his convenience.
+Not ever.
 That doesn't happen in sports, nor should it happen in dating.
 Just know that a good man will respect your parameters and values, while a non-committed man will not.

 As for the rules of a man’s game?
 Pretty much, they're almost always exactly the same.
 They go something like this:

 - Rule #1 "How do I get her into bed?
 I want her.
 What strategy can I use to have her?”

 End of rules as far as most men are concerned.